michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 ### Observer 🕵

-Our `Observable` ❄️ is cold.
+Our `Observable` is cold ❄️.
 It won't start executing until we start observing it.

 {% highlight swift %}
 let disposeBag = DisposeBag()